 4. Visit an inspiring photography exhibition in the Photographer’s Gallery

 This is truly one of my most favourite cultural spots in London.
-I have a great interest in photography and often come here to be inspired by their topnotch exhibitions.
+I have a great interest in photography and often come here to be inspired by the topnotch exhibitions.

-TIP Free entrance if you arrive before noon!
+TIP Free entrance if you arrive after 5pm!

 16-18 Ramillies Street, Soho, W1F 7LW